methmiranasinghe/Clockie/README.md

 # Clockie
-The talking clock which user can ask time
+The Global Clock which display the request time and date of the place